worldline/angular-training/docs/src/first-steps/README.md

   }
 }
 ```
-VsCode will automatically use those paths for the imports instead of relative ones that can be tough to read or debug.
+VsCode will automatically use those paths for the imports instead of relative ones that can be tough to read or maintain.

 ## Practical work: Your first component

-1. Remove all the changes made since the commit introducing ESLint as we won't need them moving forward.
+1. If you created the `child` component, delete it as we won't need it moving forward and remove any reference to it in the `AppComponent`.
+You may get an error in the console where you launched the project once you delete the child component, in that case restart the project.

 2. Most apps strive for a consistent look across the application.
-The CLI generated an empty `styles.scss` for this purpose.
+The CLI generated an empty `styles.scss` file for this purpose.
 Copy paste the content of the SCSS stylesheet that will serve as basis for all the practical work, downloadable here: [styles.scss](https://worldline.github.io/angular-training/styles.scss) in it.

 3. Create a new component login-form containing the following authentication form (don't forget to generate it in the *components* folder):
 ```html